How To Photograph An Environmental Portrait

 We’re drawn to the sharpest parts of this image, his face, yet we can still make out important elements in his surroundings, that help tell the story, without needing to linger on them.

-And check out the lovely bokeh (i.e., quality/shape of the out of focus highlights) in the top left hand corner of the frame.
+And check out the lovely bokeh (i.e., the quality of the shape of the out of focus highlights) in the top left hand corner of the frame.

 India Photography Collection Updated